 There’s a large coal operation called Western Fuels, it’s a $400 million coal operation, in their 1991 annual report, they were very candid, they said “We want to attack mainstream science”….

 This is not a one-time mistake on his part.
-In a September 5, 1998 Electric Vehicle World interview, we see this (3rd paragraph from the end),
+In a September 5, 1998 Electric Vehicle World interview, we see this,

 According to Gelbspan, one of the earliest underwriters of these disinformation campaigns is the $400 million coal consortium called Western Fuels which, its 1991 annual report, candidly stated it intended to debunk mainstream science with the aid of leading greenhouse skeptics.
 That same year Western Fuels and a number of coal utilities started a public relations campaign which called for these three scientists (Balling, Michaels and Singer)…